On this page:

 Higher flows trial project

-Supporting a higher flows trial project in the mid-Goulburn River with Goulburn Broken CMA and Taungurung Land and Waters Council.
+Supported a higher flows trial project in the mid-Goulburn River with Goulburn Broken CMA and Taungurung Land and Waters Council.
 The trial reconnected floodplain wetlands that have high environmental and cultural values.
 Results from the trial will be used to inform future water management at the wetlands.

-Managed environmental watering event at Lake Boort
+Environmental watering event at Lake Boort

 Murray-Darling Basin Plan obligations and reporting